nadi-pro/nadi-php/README.md

 Do take note, all metrics will be converted to associative array.

-In order to create your own metrics, you need to extends the class `CleaniqueCoders\Nadi\Metric\Base` and implement your metrics details in `metrics()` method which always return an array.
+In order to create your own metrics, you need to extends the class `Nadi\Metric\Base` and implement your metrics details in `metrics()` method which always return an array.
 You may need to define as a dot notation in your metric.

 However, Nadi will convert to the associative array.